 [tribe_event_countdown slug="joes-party" complete="Yee hah!"]

-The This Week widget can be embedded with the shortcode [tribe_this_week].
+The Events By Week widget can be embedded with the shortcode [tribe_this_week].

 You can customize the plugin in a number of ways.
 For example, you can decide how many events per day to display:

 By default, the widget is laid out horizontally.
 If you want, you can do a vertical layout instead: